🔷Connected Component Segmentation

 This operator has two versions:

-Both have identical functions and parameters, only differing in the type of point cloud data processed. |
+Both have identical functionality and parameters, differing only in the type of point cloud data processed. |

 |